archnaut/octagon/README.md

  4. Insert data into the 'Test' table.

- Use the following command create the database.
+ Use the following command to create the database.
  ```
  sudo ./bash/createdb.sh [hostname]
  ```